phikai/runkeeper-wordpress-activity-feed/readme.txt

 4. Plugin options for Posts

 == Changelog ==

+= 1.5.0 =
+* NEW FEATURE: Metric Unit Support for Posts and Widget

 = 1.4.0 =
 * NEW FEATURE: Single Activity Import based on Activity ID